fvaleri/strimzi-debugging/sessions/007/README.md

 The preferred replica is designated as the partition leader and assigned to a broker so that we have balanced leader distribution.
 A background thread moves the leader role to the preferred replica when it is in sync.

-Sometimes, this may not be enough, and we may end up with **uneven distribution of load across brokers** as a consequence of some broker failures, the addition of new brokers or simply because some partitions are used more than others.
+This may not be enough, and we may end up with **uneven distribution of load across brokers** as a consequence of broker failures, addition of new brokers or simply because some partitions are used more than others.
-The `kafka.server:type=KafkaRequestHandlerPool,name=RequestHandlerAvgIdlePercent` broker metric is a good overall load metric for Kafka scaling and rebalance decisions.
+The `kafka.server:type=KafkaRequestHandlerPool,name=RequestHandlerAvgIdlePercent` metric is a good overall load metric for Kafka scaling and rebalance decisions.
-A good rule of thumb is when it hits 20% (i.e. the request handler threads are busy 80% of the time), then it's time to plan your cluster expansion, at 10% you need to scale it now.
+A good rule of thumb is when it hits 20% (i.e. the request handler threads are busy 80% of the time), then it's time to plan your cluster expansion, at 10% you need to scale or rebalance now.

-**Rebalancing** means moving partitions between brokers (inter brokers), between disks on the same broker (intra broker), or simply change leaders in order to restore the balance.
+**Rebalancing** means moving partitions between brokers (inter brokers), between broker disks (intra broker), or simply change partition leaders to restore the cluster balance.
-Usually we need some combination of partition movements and leadership changes.
-When using `kafka-reassign-partitions.sh` for rebalancing, the task of figuring out which replica changes are needed and possible is left to the user.
-This requires some calculations that may be hard and time-consuming, especially on big clusters containing lots of partitions.
+We can apply partition and leadership movements using the `kafka-reassign-partitions.sh` tool, but the user has to determine the **rebalance proposal**, which can be tricky and time-consuming.
-Automating this complex task is the reason why [Cruise Control](https://github.com/linkedin/cruise-control) (CC) was created.
+This is why [Cruise Control](https://github.com/linkedin/cruise-control) (CC) was created.

 ![](images/cc.png)

-A replica level **workload model** is periodically updated from the resource utilization metrics (CPU, disk, bytes-in, bytes-out).
+A replica workload model is periodically updated by the **workload monitor** using the resource utilization metrics from broker agents (CPU, disk, bytes-in, bytes-out).
-The analyzer component uses this model to create a valid **rebalance proposal** when possible (one that must satisfy all configured hard goals, and possibly soft goals too).
+The **analyzer** uses this model to create a valid rebalance proposal when possible (one that must satisfy all configured hard goals, and possibly soft goals).
-The executor ensures that there is only one active rebalancing at a time and enables graceful cancellation applying changes in batches.
+The **executor** ensures that there is only one active rebalancing at any given time and applies changes in batches, enabling graceful cancellation.
 If two equivalent changes are possible, the one with the lower cost is selected (leadership change > replica move > replica swap).

 As of today, Streams still requires the manual approval of the auto-generated rebalance proposal, but we are working to enable full automation.
 In order to have accurate rebalance proposals when using CPU goals, we can set CPU requests equal to CPU limits in `.spec.kafka.resources`.
-That way, all CPU resources are reserved upfront (Guaranteed QoS) and CC can properly evaluate CPU utilization when preparing the rebalance proposals.
+That way, all CPU resources are reserved upfront (Guaranteed QoS) and CC can properly evaluate CPU utilization when generating the rebalance proposals.

 ### Example: scaling up the cluster

 [Deploy Streams operator and Kafka cluster](/sessions/001).
-When the cluster is ready, we want to scale it up and move some replicas to the new broker in order to reduce the load on the other brokers.
+When the cluster is ready, we want to scale it up and put some load on the new broker, which otherwise will sit idle waiting for new topic creations.
 Thanks to the CO, we can scale the cluster up by simply raising the number of broker replicas in the Kafka CR.

 ```sh